 Judy: “That’s right.
 You were there when I was born.
 You’ve known me my whole life long.”

 My mother’s hands were symbolic of all that my mother had done for me throughout my life.
 As I stroked her hands, I saw the hands of an old woman: pale and wrinkled and worn.
-This made me think about how I might remember my mother when she is gone.
+I thought: How will I remember my mother when she is gone?
 Will it be the strong, capable and hard-working woman of days gone by?
 Or the dying woman whose feeble hands I am holding?

 Then the Lord prompted me:

-If you are caring for a family member with dementia, or if you are simply interested in finding out more about dementia, here are two books I recommend.
-I found both of them extremely helpful.
+If you are caring for a family member with dementia, or if you are simply interested in finding out more about dementia, you may find the following websites and books helpful:

-Facilitating spiritual reminiscence for older people with dementia: A learning package.
-Elizabeth MacKinlay and Corinne Trevitt.
-Centre for Ageing and Pastoral Studies, St Mark’s Theological Centre, Barton, ACT.
-2006.
+MacKinlay, E., & Trevitt, C. (2006).
+Facilitating spiritual reminiscence for people with dementia: A learning guide.
+Barton, ACT: Centre for Ageing and Pastoral Studies, St Mark’s Theological Centre.